inscopix/CaImAn/docs/source/Installation.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Dev mode install allows you to modify the source files of Caiman and makes it easier
-to contribute to the project, fix bugs etc. The general motivation for setting up
+to contribute to the project, fix bugs etc.
-an editable development environment is described in more detail in our `contributors page <../../CONTRIBUTING.md>`_.

 If you install in dev mode you will likely need to set some environment variables manually (it is
 done automatically when you do the conda install): this is discussed in Section 4C.